StaPH-B/docker-builds/build-files/krocus/1.0.3/README.md

 Code repository: https://github.com/andrewjpage/krocus

 Basic information on how to use this tool:

-- executable: krocus
+- executable: `krocus`
-- help: --help
+- help: `krocus --help`
-- version: --version
+- version: `krocus --version`
 - description: MLST typing from uncorrected long reads

-Additional information:
+Additional dependencies:

+- python 3.10.6
+- biopython 1.79
+- pyfastaq 3.17.0

-This image does not contain any of the mlst schemes.
+This container does not contain any of the mlst schemes.
+They must be downloaded prior to running the tool.

 Full documentation: https://github.com/andrewjpage/krocus